chrisfarnham/seefarblog/_sections/SKCC_Centurion_Award.md

 # Earning my Straight Key Century Club Centurion Award

-Earlier this week I submitted my application to the [Straight Key Century Club (SKCC)](https://www.skccgroup.com/) and was awarded Centurion.
+Earlier this week, I submitted my application to the [Straight Key Century Club (SKCC)](https://www.skccgroup.com/) and was awarded Centurion.
 This award is given to club members who make contact with 100 other SKCC members and exchange SKCC ID numbers and names.

-The email announcing my achievment reads, "Chris Farnham, W1YTQ, SKCC# 27956, has achieved the coveted 1st generation SKCC member achievement known far and wide as the Centurion Cx1 award."
+The email announcing my achievement reads, "Chris Farnham, W1YTQ, SKCC# 27956, has achieved the coveted 1st generation SKCC member achievement known far and wide as the Centurion Cx1 award."

 ![Selfie of the author, W1YTQ, edited to look as if he's wearing a Centurion's helmet](w1ytq_centurion_selfie.png)